 Jennifer’s patent practice is primarily in the areas of biotechnology, pharmaceuticals, and chemistry.
 She has been a registered Canadian Patent Agent since 2003 and has over 18 years of experience working with patents.

+Jennifer’s enthusiasm for patents stems from her strong scientific background.
 Prior to becoming a patent agent, Jennifer obtained a Bachelor of Science in 1990 with honours (summa cum laude) in Biochemistry from the University of Ottawa.
 She also obtained a Ph.D. from Stanford University in Molecular and Cellular Physiology, where she used electrophysiological techniques and mutagenesis to study cooperative interactions in voltage-gated potassium channel proteins.
-She then spent two years as a post-doctoral research fellow at Yale University, where she used transgenic mice to study the physiological role of a voltage-gated potassium channel protein.
+She then spent two years as a post-doctoral research fellow at Yale University, where she used transgenic mice to study the physiological role of a voltage-gated potassium channel protein expressed in the inner ear and the immune system.

 Blaine M. Hackman Ph.D. currently focuses his practice on patent counseling, prosecution, and post-grant proceedings, including Inter Partes Reviews (IPRs) and Post-Grant Reviews (PGRs) before the Patent Trial and Appeal Board (PTAB), in the areas of pharmaceuticals and biotechnology.
 Dr. Hackman has represented pharmaceutical and biotechnology clients in intellectual property litigation (including Hatch-Waxman proceedings) and post-grant proceedings on behalf of petitioners and patent owners.
 He has also prosecuted patents and counseled clients in transactions in a variety of technologies, including small molecule and protein therapies, nanotechnology, diagnostic imaging, and analytical chemistry.